formester/formester-site/content/blog/jotform-vs-surveymonkey-forms-surveys-or-both.md

 #### 1. Extensive Survey Features

-SurveyMonkey is designed specifically for survey creation and offers a wide array of survey-specific features, including pre-built survey templates, question libraries, skip logic and randomization options, that help its users create engaging and interactive surveys.
+SurveyMonkey is designed specifically for survey creation and offers a wide array of survey-specific features, including [pre-built survey templates](https://www.surveymonkey.com/mp/survey-templates/), **question libraries, skip logic and randomization options**, that help its users create engaging and interactive surveys.

 #### 2. AI-Powered Survey Expert

-SurveyMonkey's AI-powered survey expert, SurveyMonkey Genius, offers personalized recommendations, suggesting questions and responses to streamline survey creation.
+[SurveyMonkey's AI-powered survey expert, SurveyMonkey Genius](https://www.surveymonkey.com/curiosity/ai-powered-market-research-features-audience-and-insights/), offers personalized recommendations, suggesting questions and responses to streamline survey creation.

 This feature evidently helps cut down user workload helping users create high-quality surveys in less time.

 #### 3. Powerful Data Analysis & Reporting

-SurveyMonkey's robust data analysis features, including automatic results summaries, customizable dashboards, and real-time tracking, allow users to gain valuable insights from their survey responses.
+[SurveyMonkey's robust data analysis features](https://www.surveymonkey.com/mp/analyze/), including automatic results summaries, customizable dashboards, and real-time tracking, allow users to gain valuable insights from their survey responses.
 Additionally, with the ability to apply filters and cross-tab reports, users can easily slice and dice data to uncover valuable insights.
 Also the various export options available, users can easily analyze and share their survey data for data-driven decision-making.

 #### 4. Market Research Solutions

-SurveyMonkey offers dedicated solutions for market research, making it an ideal choice for businesses looking to conduct professional market research surveys.
+[SurveyMonkey offers dedicated solutions for market research](https://www.surveymonkey.com/market-research/), making it an ideal choice for businesses looking to conduct professional market research surveys.

 Features like sample selection, demographic targeting, and statistical significance testing empower users to gather valuable insights for their research studies.

 #### 5. Integrated Survey Panel

-SurveyMonkey provides access to a large, diverse panel of survey respondents through its integrated survey panel feature.
+SurveyMonkey provides access to a large, diverse panel of survey respondents through its [integrated survey panel feature](https://www.surveymonkey.com/market-research/solutions/audience-panel/).

 This allows users to reach a wider audience and obtain representative data for their surveys, thereby enhancing the reliability and accuracy of research findings.